By: Katlyn McCarthy

 This article is about the white washing of the character Motoko Kusanagi in the live action movie of Ghost in the Shell.
 Scarlett Johansson’s was cast to play the role of the Japanese anime character and the fans were fast to call out the directors whitewashing.
 The fans were so outraged that they managed to get over 100,000 signatures on a petition saying that a Japanese actress should have been cast for the role.

-This article is significant for my story because Scarlett Johansson is said to be starring in Wes Anderson's movie that may also be whitewashing an Asian centered movie.
+This article is significant for my story because Scarlett Johansson is said to be starring in Wes Anderson's movie that may also be whitewashing an Asian centred movie.
 The article goes on to mention other films in which Asian roles have been whitewashing by Caucasian actors which would help me in my research towards comparing different racially compromising movies and seeing what they may have in common with each other.
+I want to use this article in one of my vignettes where I talk about why Anderson used actors who have been in previous scandals for the same whitewashing that he's doing.
+It also helps my podcast to show that it is not only Anderson who is making questionable casting choices.

 Sage, Alyssa.
 “Marvel Responds to 'Doctor Strange' 'Whitewashing' Criticisms Over Tilda Swinton Casting.”
 Variety, 27 Apr.
 2016, variety.com/2016/film/news/doctor-strange-whitewashing-tilda-swinton-marvel-1201762267/.